amajji/real-time-human-detection-tracking-system/README.md

 </p>

 - First option :
 It consists in detecting humans from images.
 The user has to upload the image ("Click to upload" buttom) and then click on "Analyze" to get the output of the yolo model.
-Once the output image generated, the user can download it by clicking on "Download"
+Once the output image is generated, the user can download it by clicking on "Download".

 <p align="center">